JarveeLee/Text_detect_for_Traffic_sign/README.md

 #Do you think it is easy?Ah I believe it as well

-And this easy algorithm can get 85% pitches coverage(the result of connect_pix).But the performance of SVM is very bad,recall 84 but precision 0.03 .I just store code here in case of PC crashing.....
+And this easy algorithm can get 85% pitches coverage(the result of connect_pix).But the performance of SVM is very bad,recall 97 but precision 0.39.Obviously that means inadequate negative samples.I just store code here in case of PC crashing.....

 #If you want to run the code ,remember to change lots of absolute path by your own.